CookingFrench Cooking Basics: How to Get Started Making French Meals

 • Boil: This method involves cooking ingredients in boiling water, resulting in a dish that is cooked quickly and evenly.

-These cooking methods are used in a variety of French dishes, from soups and stews to sauces and sautéed dishes.
+These cooking methods are vital.
 The choice of cooking method depends on the ingredients being used, the desired final texture, and the plate’s flavor profile.
-The mastery of these cooking methods is an important aspect of French cuisine, setting it apart from other culinary traditions.
+Mastery of these methods is an important aspect of French cuisine, setting it apart from other culinary traditions.

 French Food Techniques

-There are also several French food preparation techniques that are unique to French cuisine.
-Several French dishes are prepared using specific techniques that you should know.
+Several French food preparation techniques are unique to French cuisine.

 • Fricassée is a preparation technique of slow-cooking meats and vegetables in a white sauce.